mossydidar/prophet-hotel-cancellations/README.md

 For this example, 20 changepoints are specified for the prediction.

-Here is a visual overview of the specified changepoints:
+As an example, here is a visual overview of the specified changepoints:

 ![1](1.png)